beluramondelli/makeSpace/README.md

 ./node_modules/.bin/cypress open
 ```

-- In the Cypress window select `bookAppointment.feature`
+- In the Cypress window select `bookAppointment.feature`.
+A new Chrome browser will be visible runing the suite.